-He was sent to fight a war that started under false pretenses, escalated without clear objectives, expanded without boundaries, and lasted twenty years.
-By the time it ended, 58,000 Americans were dead, over two million Vietnamese had perished, and the nation was so deeply divided that the wounds took a generation to begin healing.
+He was sent to fight a war starting under false pretenses, escalating without clear objectives, expanding without boundaries, and lasting 20 years.
+By the time it ended, 58,000 Americans were dead, over two million Vietnamese had perished and the nation was so deeply divided, the wounds took a generation to begin healing.
 And the dying didn't stop when the war did.
-Veterans like my father kept falling for decades afterward — to cancers caused by Agent Orange, to PTSD that went undiagnosed and untreated, to a country that didn't know how to care for the people it had sent into the fire.
-My father never received compensation for what Vietnam did to him.
-Neither did my mother, who carried the weight of his silent suffering alongside her own.
-Neither did his five daughters, who grew up in a home shaped by a war none of us chose.
+Veterans like my father kept falling for decades afterward — to cancers caused by Agent Orange, to PTSD going undiagnosed and untreated, to a country unable to care for the people it had sent into the fire.
+My father never received compensation for what being in Vietnam did to him.
+Neither did my mother, an Army veteran herself who saw the effects of the war when injured soldiers came home, and who carried the weight of his silent suffering alongside her own.
+Neither did the five of us girls, who grew up in a home shaped by a war none of us chose.

 I am not writing this as a Democrat.
 I am not writing this as a Republican.
 I am writing this as one of five daughters of a Vietnam veteran, as a mother of four, a grandmother of four, and as a woman who spent 25 years as an educator — teaching young people to think critically, to recognize patterns, and to have the courage to speak up when something is wrong.